Adobe Premiere Pro Alternatives for Linux

 Adobe Premiere Pro is not available for Linux but there are plenty of alternatives that runs on Linux with similar functionality.
 The best Linux alternative is Kdenlive, which is both free and Open Source.
 If that doesn't suit you, our users have ranked more than 100 alternatives to Adobe Premiere Pro and many of them are available for Linux so hopefully you can find a suitable replacement.
-Other interesting Linux alternatives to Adobe Premiere Pro are DaVinci Resolve, Shotcut, Lightworks and Olive Video Editor.
+Other interesting Linux alternatives to Adobe Premiere Pro are DaVinci Resolve, Shotcut, Olive Video Editor and Avidemux.

 - Mac